Irish Setter Breed Info: Pictures, Personality & Facts

 This pooch is sometimes a handful.
 While eager to please, the Irish Setter has an independent streak that matches their energetic ways.
 Their hunting background accounts for these personality traits.
 It also speaks to the breed’s intelligence.
 Let’s delve more into the characteristics and history of this sometimes-mischievous pup.

-Irish Setter puppy
+Irish Setter Puppies

 The background of the Irish Setter provides some valuable clues about what to expect when you have one as a pet.
 This pooch needs daily exercise.
 It’s worth mentioning that this dog has a strong prey drive, given their history.
 They will pursue an animal that runs from them, giving the pooch a high wanderlust potential.

-The Irish Setter is something of a commitment, whether it’s to training, grooming, or socialization. they’re sometimes nippy, especially as a puppy.
+The Irish Setter is something of a commitment, whether it’s to training, grooming, or socialization. they are sometimes nippy, especially as a puppy.
 You must teach them proper canine manners so that they don’t pick up bad habits like barking or chewing.
 Their size makes it necessary.
 However, they respond well to guidance.
 They just need to know what you expect of them.

 3 Little-Known Facts About the Irish Setter